A short biography of Tom Morey

 1950s | The Jazz Years

-Tom formed the Four Eyed Five in 1952 and the Tom Morey Quartet in 1954.
+Tom and friends formed the Four Eyed Five in 1952, and the Tom Morey Quartet in 1954.

-Morey pursued music throughout his whole life and played with jazz greats like Dizzy Gillespie, Secondo "Conte" Candoli, and Bud Shank.
+Morey pursued music throughout his whole life and played with jazz greats like Dizzy Gillespie, Secondo "Conte" Candoli, Bud Shank and Leroy Vinnegar.

 Morey was one of the most talented surfers on the sunny, post-war Californian coast and one of the first sponsored "professional surfers."